AmitSharma234/react-smart-stopwatch/README.md

 - 🧠 Proper use of `useState`, `useRef`, and `useEffect`
 - 🛡 Prevents multiple intervals & memory leaks
 - 🎨 Modern, dark-themed UI
-- ⚡ Fast development with Vite
+- ⚡ Fast development with Vite + HMR

 ---